cecat/MyHASS/index.md

 4. **Fun Stuff**.
 I use Life360 with a family circle that HASS uses to keep track of how many of us are home (allowing me to have certain automated actions related to security when no one is home).
-I have another circle of a half dozen co-workers and keep track of how many of us are at our lab.
-At 4:30pm on weekdays HASS checks to see if 4 or more of us are there, and if so all of us get a text (and slack) message suggesting we go to the pub.
+I have another circle of a half dozen friends and keep track of how many of us are at our lab at any given time.
+At 4:30pm on weekdays HASS checks to see if 4 or more of us are there, and if so we all get a text (and slack) message suggesting we go to the pub.

 ## What are a couple of things to get rolling?